PhillipSdobbs22/PhillipSdobbs22/README.md

 SQL · Python · JSON · Swift · data visualization

 ### 🎯 Interests
-Human performance optimization (HPO) in the B2B SaaS space is one of the fastest-growing sectors in enterprise technology.
+Human performance optimization (HPO) in the B2B SaaS space, one of the fastest-growing sectors in enterprise technology.
+Every human is an athlete and every human is better enhanced.

 📍 Elberta, Alabama · Open to remote roles · [LinkedIn]([linkedin.com/in/phillipshawn])